 Pain in the Jaw

 Jaw pain could be the result of a dental problem, such as TMJ or teeth grinding.
 A cavity could also trigger pain in the jaw.
-Whether the pain is minor or severe, you should schedule an appointment with your west islip dentist to have it checked out.
+Whether the pain is minor or severe, you should schedule an appointment with your carmel dentist to have it checked out.

 In a fast-paced, hectic world, finding time to go to the dentist can be a challenge; but, neglecting your dental health could result in serious problems.
 If you are experiencing any of the above-mentioned signs, a visit to the dentist is imperative.